 “I’ve been to this restaurant a few times.
 I know the owner.
 If you go with me inside, I’ll ask him for a quiet table on the side away from any crowd.
 Charletta, would you like to go?

 “Yes, I think I would.” she conceded.

 He got out of the car but didn’t offer to open her door.
-He waited until she got out before he locked the car with the remote.
-Charletta followed him inside while taking in this new environment.
+He waited until she got out before remote locking the car.
+Charletta followed him inside while taking in the new environment.
 When they were seated Skipp told the waiter he wanted to order drinks.

 “I’ll have an orange peel beer.
 Charletta, would you like sparkling water or spring water with a lemon twist?

 “The sparkling water.
 Since your ordering for me,” she grumbled.

 “Good choice,” Skipp answered, ignoring the dig.
 “Bring the lady sparkling water please.”
 Charletta looked at Skipp but didn’t say anything else.

 “The Veal Ragout is very good and so is the Gratin Dauphinois.
 It’s a very good potato dish.
 Which one would you prefer?

 Charletta became comfortable with Skipp and her surroundings.
 She actually smiled at times.
 Now was the time to ask questions.